 These birds have four toes on each foot and close-fitting feathers that are reminiscent of game birds.

+It’s an all-black chicken with black feathers.
 Their all-black plumage often takes on a green, turquoise, or purple iridescence under the right light.

 It also has a reputation for being friendly, but not cuddly, so if you’re looking for a lap bird, then this isn’t it.
 That said, the bird will take feed from your hands, which makes it a fantastic addition to any backyard flock.